A robust computational framework for the mixture-energy-consistent six-equation two-phase model with instantaneous mechanical relaxation terms: Numerical results without mechanical relaxation

 \subsection{Low-density flow test case}

 Next, we consider another configuration inspired by a test case reported in \cite{tokareva:2010}.
 More specifically, we employ test case 4, which is a two-phase extension of the so-called 123-problem \cite{re:2022, toro:2009}.
 Both phases consist of two symmetric rarefaction waves and a stationary contact wave.
 The region between the rarefaction waves is close to vacuum.
 Hence, this is a severe test problem with a low-density flow.
 First, we employ the coarse mesh.
-The HLLC flux in combination with the approach proposed in \cite{crouzet:2013} for the non-conservative terms of the energy equations does not preserve the thermodynamic admissibility of the flow variables and corrupted density values are generated.
-A positive solution is instead obtained employing the BR and the wave-propagation approach.
-We refer to the analysis proposed in Section \ref{sec:BR_path_conservative} for a possible explanation of this result.
-Moreover, when coupled with a Rusanov flux, the BR approach yields a sharper description of the contact discontinuity with respect to the strategy presented in \cite{crouzet:2013}, in particular using the \textit{BR-2023} \eqref{eq:fluxes_Orlando} (Figure \ref{fig:low_density}).
+Similarly to what was done in Section \ref{ssec:sonic_rarefaction}, the analytical solution of the Euler equations with passive transport of the volume fraction is also included in Figure \ref{fig:low_density_coarse} and is considered as reference profile.
+The HLLC flux in combination with the \Crouzet\ approach for the non-conservative terms of the energy equations does not preserve the thermodynamic admissibility of the flow variables and corrupted pressure and density values are generated.
+In light of this result, it is not reported in Figure \ref{fig:low_density_coarse} and we will not further consider \Crouzet\ \eqref{eq:Crouzet_non_cons} in the following test cases.
+A positive solution is instead obtained employing the BR-type and the wave-propagation approach.
+A spike in the density arises across the contact discontinuity (Figure \ref{fig:low_density_coarse}).
+Moreover, when coupled with a Rusanov flux, the BR-type approach yields a sharper description of the contact discontinuity with respect to the \Crouzet\ \eqref{eq:Crouzet_non_cons} approach, in particular using the \textit{BR-2023} \eqref{eq:BR_Orlando_non_cons} (Figure \ref{fig:low_density_coarse}).
+This is quantitatively confirmed by the relative errors in the $l^{1}$ norm with respect to the reference profile (Table \ref{tab:relative_errors_low_density_coarse}).

 Next, we employ the fine mesh.
 Analogous considerations to those reported in Section \ref{ssec:sonic_rarefaction} are valid.
-However, one can notice that the Rusanov flux tends to smear the contact discontinuity out even at very high resolution (Figure \ref{fig:low_density_ref}).
+However, one can notice that the Rusanov flux tends to smear the contact discontinuity out even at very high resolution (Figure \ref{fig:low_density_fine}), as further confirmed by the relative errors in the $l^{1}$ norm with respect to the reference solution (Table \ref{tab:relative_errors_low_density_fine}).
+Moreover, the spike in the density across the contact discontinuity increases on the fine mesh, especially for HLLC-type schemes.
+This is a well known issue for this test case \cite{einfeldt:1991}.